-A. Election To Treat the PFIC as a QEF (Section 1295 Election) Who May Make the Election
+A. Election To Treat the PFIC as a QEF (Section 1295 Election)

 Generally, a U.S. person that owns stock in a PFIC, directly or indirectly, may make Election A to treat the PFIC as a QEF.

 Note.
 A separate election must be made for each PFIC that the shareholder wants to treat as a QEF.